 Replacing missing trim, filling potholes, screwing in new light bulbs where darkness only serves to add an eerie uneasy feeling to the home showing.
 Being ready to open for a tour quickly and to move just as fast when the right buyer comes along to make way for their possession.
 It is stressful to juggle all that and keep the home looking Better Homes and Gardens beautiful.
 Life’s other duties besides housework can get in the way.

-So back to the pink bathroom has to go blog post title.
+So back to the pink bathroom has to go Maine real estate blog post title.

 The obstacles to selling a home in Maine start with making it fit more people’s style.
 Pointing out the features, how it works bests for this type of buyer.
-And also buyers realizing it is only a paint color causing their sneer.
+And also home buyers realizing it is only a paint house color causing their sneer.
 That is not always gonna come in their favorite shade.
-That whatever home I buy it is more important to have it be structurally solid, all the right junk in all the right places updated.
-And to have the all important location, location, location all home buyers expect to score high on in “the one” that tops all the rest in the house buying selection process.
+That whatever Maine home I buy it is more important to have it be structurally solid.
+All the right junk in all the right places updated.
+Better have the all important location, location, location all home buyers expect.
+To score high on this is “the one” that tops all the rest in the house buying selection process.